alexmurad02/portfolio/README.md

 # Project Portfolio
-This repository showcases some of the programming projects that I have completed in the past few year.
+This repository showcases some of the programming projects that I have completed in the past few years.

 ## Contents